RoxyNomad/eternal-ghosts/README.md

--biography (with members and biography button and band biography, buttons are linked with pages) -live (eventlist with upcoming and past shows) -gallery (Locations are like folders with pictures on a seperated page) -tour (with upcoming and past tour dates)
--releases (with infos about new releases from tracks or albums) -media (new musicvideos or livevideos)
+-biography (with members and biography button and band biography, buttons are linked with pages) -live (eventlist with upcoming and past shows) -gallery (Locations are like folders with pictures on a seperated page) -releases (with infos about new releases from tracks or albums) -media (new musicvideos or livevideos)
--links (links to other bands or company they supported the band) -contact (conactform with submit button included an mailto function)
+-contact (conactform with submit button included an mailto function)

 -terms (all terms as service is linked in the footer)